unChaz/sci-fi-5e/srd/classes/priest.md

 Starting at 2nd level, you can use your Channel Divinity to heal the badly injured.

-As an action, you present your holy symbol and evoke healing energy that can restore a number of hit points equal to five times your cleric level.
+As an action, you present your holy symbol and evoke healing energy that can restore a number of hit points equal to five times your priest level.
 Choose any creatures within 30 feet of you, and divide those hit points among them.
 This feature can restore a creature to no more than half of its hit point maximum.
 You can’t use this feature on an undead or a construct.

 ###### Blessed Healer